si1242/aws-fpga/README.md

 <a name="fpgasdaccel"></a>
 ## SDAccel

 The [SDAccel directory](./sdaccel) includes the environment required to run OpenCL/SDAccel flow on EC2 instances.
 It includes the drivers and tools to interact with AFIs that are loaded to EC2 FPGA instance slots.
 In addition, HW/SW emulation examples aviable to help quick start SDAccel development.
-To get started:  $source sdk_setup.sh
+To get started:  `$source sdk_setup.sh` and start on the examples quickstart.

 [Developing with OpenCL/SDAccel](./hdk/docs/OpenCL_SDAccel_Development.md)